History of Japanese nationality: Karafuto

 Nationality practices in Karafuto, under joint Russian and Japanese control 1867–1875, and Japanese rule 1905–1945, were similar to those in Hokkaidō in that the Japanese administration pursued a policy of promoting economic development and settlement by naichi Japanese.
 The population of Ainu and other indigenous people was very small in Karafuto.
 As in Hokkaidō, Ainu and indigenous people were forcibly resettled and subjected to a program of assimilation.

 Some nationality issues arose out of complications related to changes in sovereignty in the nineteenth century.
 For example, the status of Japanese and Ainu who had remained in Karafuto during the period of Russian rule between 1875 and 1905 was ambiguous.
 In some cases, these people were treated as Russian nationals.
 The other distinctive feature of nationality practice in Karafuto was immigration policy.
 Though the immigration of unskilled laborers was illegal in the rest of Japan, several thousand Chinese coolies were recruited to work as temporary migrant laborers in Karafuto between 1909 and 1927.
 After 1927, they were replaced by migrants from Korea.
 By 1945, more than 50,000 Koreans—under varying degrees of coercion—had migrated to Karafuto.

 Taiwan

 Japan annexed Taiwan in 1895 after the First Sino-Japanese War.
+Under the Treaty of Shimonoseki signed in April, China ceded Taiwan to Japan as well as the Penghu Islands.
 Residents of Taiwan became subjects of Japan, but did not have the same status, rights and obligations as Japanese from the home islands.
+Between May-October 1895 local leader and official announced the established of the Republic of Formosa, calling to fight against Japan, but Japan quickly took control of the Island.

+Japan's colonial government Invested heavily in Taiwan developing infrastructure, transportation, public health, education, agriculture and industry.
+Taiwan and the Penghu Islands remained under Japanese control until the end of WWII.
+After Japan surrendered in 1945, Taiwan came under the administration of the Republic of China.